This article is an update to a previous article published April 20, 2026

 PPL Proposed Settlement

 As described in our previous update, PPL Enters the Fray with Rate Case Filing, on September 30, 2025, PPL Electric Utilities (“PPL”) filed a request to increase distribution base rates (under docket no. R-2025-3057164)3.
-On March 5, 2026, a proposed settlement was published by PPL and the Joint Solar Advocates, which consisted of industry trade groups Solar Energy Industries Association (SEIA) and the Coalition for Community Solar Access (CCSA)4.
+On March 5, 2026, a proposed settlement was published by PPL and the Joint Solar Advocates (JSA), which consisted of industry trade groups Solar Energy Industries Association (SEIA) and the Coalition for Community Solar Access (CCSA)4.
 The settlement included the following highlights:

 While PPL has agreed to not change the structural components between customer-generators and non-customer generators, there is some risk that PPL might adjust how it calculates a given rate component at some point in the future as a means of reducing the realized rate to the net metering customer-generator.
 While energy and capacity are unlikely to be touched, the way transmission is calculated could be changed.
 At present, the transmission charge is a very favorable cost component; in fact, it is the largest component of the four components in the PPL value stack.
 However, this is a double-edged sword for PPL: a change could reduce what it pays to customer-generators, but at the same time, it could reduce the revenue it derives from ratepayers.